WASM SYNTH, or, how music taught me the beauty of math

 AudioWorkletProcessor

-interface class and implement the mandatory
+interface class and implement the

-process(inputs, output, parameter)
+mandatory process(inputs, output, parameter)

-function. process
+function.

-allows us to access
+allows us to access all currently available audio

 and outputs

 and process them.
-We

-won’t have to add them to the function’s return
+We won't have to add them to the function's return

-manipulating them by reference.
-Conveniently, process
+statement, as we're manipulating them by reference.
+Conveniently,

-is called for us by the
+is called for us by the AudioWorklet

 every time the output device needs data.

-In terms of understanding, it really helped me think of the AudioWorklet
+In terms of understanding, it really helped me think of the

+as a ring buffer.
+It's implementation isn't a

 ring buffer.
-It’s implementation isn’t a ring buffer.
-But that metaphor served

-me well for getting a better intuition.
+But that metaphor served me well for getting a better

 An important detail to consider is that, at the time of writing, the